pnihal6/pnihal6/README.md

 # 💫 About Me:
 I’m **Nihal**, a Computer Science student specializing in **Artificial Intelligence and Machine Learning**.
-My interests include **Natural Language Processing, Computer Vision, and intelligent systems**.
-Beyond tech, I also enjoy **editing, art, and writing stories**, combining creativity with problem-solving to explore new ideas and build meaningful projects.
+I am deeply passionate about exploring the intersection of **technology, creativity, and problem-solving**.
+My academic focus lies in **Natural Language Processing, Computer Vision, and intelligent systems**, where I aim to design solutions that are not only technically sound but also impactful in real-world applications.

+I believe in learning by building, and I enjoy working on projects that challenge me to push beyond my comfort zone.
+From experimenting with neural networks and data-driven insights to developing practical applications, I strive to create meaningful work that reflects my curiosity and determination.
+Alongside my technical journey, I also have a strong creative side — I enjoy **editing, art, and writing stories**, which helps me think differently and bring originality into my projects.
+This blend of analytical and artistic thinking defines who I am and how I approach problems.

+In the long run, my goal is to contribute to the creation of advanced AI systems, especially virtual assistants and tools that can genuinely make life easier for people.
+I see AI as not just a field of study but as a canvas for innovation, imagination, and collaboration.

 ---